corcorana/restingIAF/iaf_manu.md

 That low SNR simulations should inflict substantial performance decrements is hardly surprising, however, given that the CoG calculation depends upon the spectral characteristics of the entire (individualised) alpha-band interval as manifest across all available channels.
 Not only does low SNR pose nontrivial difficulties in defining the bounds of the alpha interval (thus threatening to introduce noise either by including extraneous data beyond the alpha interval, or conversely by excluding portions of the alpha component from analysis), the relative weakness of the alpha signal means that a higher proportion of background noise contributes to the CoG calculation.
 This scenario may be compounded by the fact that the traditional method of computing CoG estimates applies the individualised alpha-band window to (and thus, averages across) all available channels, not just those that contributed to calculation of alpha interval bandwidth (although note that the average number of channels selected to infer this bandwidth remained high even in the doubly challenging conditions presented by low SNR $\times$ broad component dispersal).
-It could be the case then that the central tendancy-like properties of the CoG, which might well have underpinned its strong performance in the moderate SNR simulations (where it was the most resiliant of the three estimators against substantial estimate deviation), render it more vulnerable to error when substantive alpha-band activity is relatively sparse.
+It could be the case then that the central tendency-like properties of the CoG, which might well have underpinned its strong performance in the moderate SNR simulations (where it was the most resilient of the three estimators against substantial estimate deviation), render it more vulnerable to error when substantive alpha-band activity is relatively sparse.
 It may therefore be a valuable line of future research to investigate whether the performance of the CoG estimator in relatively noisy conditions can be augmented by making the procedure more robust.

 ### 4.3 Limitations and future developments